Meet the Team

 • Lluís Sales i Favà

 Lluís Sales obtained his PhD in Medieval History at the Universitat de Girona (2019).
 He has specialized in the study of private credit and nonpayment in rural contexts during the later Middle Ages.
 He has worked with unpublished documents issued by local jurisdictional civil courts to describe the mechanisms through which default was pursued (and thus upheld the credit market).
 In different publications he has underpinned the capacity of serf peasantry in Catalonia to become involved in actions in court in defence of their own economic interests.
 He has also focused on other aspects of the peasants’ standards of living, commercial livestock breeding and trade of commodities.
 He has previously worked as a research associate at King's College London (2018-2021) on the project ‘Bees in the Medieval World’ and at the Universidade Nova de Lisboa (2021-2024), researching maritime and overland trade into Barcelona in the fifteenth and sixteenth centuries.
 Both projects involved extensive study of commodity trade, including of honey, wax, cloth, saffron and dried fish.
-On ECOMEDS Lluís works on archival material from the Crown of Aragon and related regions.
+On ECOMEDS Lluís worked on archival material from the Crown of Aragon and related regions.